toohardbasket/THBPopup/README.md

 ## Usage

 Place a `THBPopupView` as the top item in a ZStack.
 Control its presentation with the `shouldTransition` binding.
 The `sourceViewId` is the ID of the presenting view.
-You don't have to use this, but the hero transition won't work otherwise.
+This, and the namespace ID are passed to the viewbuilder here so that you can use them in a parent view and trigger them from a child view, but you can ignore them if the presentation and definition are all happening within the same containing view.
+You can get as complex as you want with the transition by transitioning between more views at once - simply define all these in the popover content, and ignore the main ID passed to the viewbuilder.

 Configure the view with a `THBPopupConfiguration`.
 Currently this only has two parameters - the dismissal delay, and the background.